-Score the products based on the IR.
+Score the products based on the IR and their (N).
 Watch-out for duplicate IR's (automatic zero for the offending students).

 Be sure that students explain the MS and carbon and proton spectra when scoring their notebooks.
 Reactions should always be monitored by TLC analysis at three different times, if possible.
-Plates can be developed with 4:1 Hexanes:EtOAc and stained with l_2 .
+Plates can be developed with 4:1 Hexanes:EtOAc and stained with I2.
 The cyclohexanol has I/2 the R_f of the cyclohexanone.